wabkia/slippi-wiki/MACOS_ADAPTER_INSTALL.md

 # Gamecube Controller Adapter Kext Installation
 If you have a official Nintendo adapter, or a Mayflash adapter, follow the below steps exactly for Gamecube controller support under macOS.

-> WARNING: **ALL STEPS MUST BE COMPLETED FOR THE ADAPTER TO FUNCTION PROPERLY.**
+> **WARNING: ALL STEPS MUST BE COMPLETED FOR THE ADAPTER TO FUNCTION PROPERLY.**

-> NOTE: MacOS versions below 10.13 "High Sierra" are **NOT** supported
+> **NOTE**: MacOS versions below 10.13 "High Sierra" are **NOT** supported

-> INFO: **When entering terminal commands, pay attention to the output!
+> **INFO**: When entering terminal commands, pay attention to the output!
 If it says no such file, failure, or anything of the sorts, start again from Step 1.
-Third party offbrand adapters may or may not work.**
+Third party offbrand adapters may or may not work.

 ## Step 1:
 1. Boot your Mac into recovery mode by restarting and holding CMD + R until the Apple logo appears.